 4. Connect citb to the computer.
 Once the connection is established, the blue LED on the microphone will be steady.

-4. Fusion mode and Show mode configuration
+4. Show mode configuration

 Do you need help?